mercmobily/hot-form/README.md

     }

 This means that you can create your form, _and_ know that the existing record's value are already set.

+Record autoload when `record-id` is set is on by default, and can be turned off with the no-record-id-autoload attribute.

+## Reset form when response arrives, or set values based on returned values

+When getting the response after issuing a POST request (no `record-id` appended), the form is automatically reset.
+This can be changed with the `action-after-post-response` attribute, that can be set to `set`, `reset` (the default) or `none`.

+When getting the response after issuing a PUT request (with `record-id` appended to the request), the form is automatically set to the values that came back from the server.
+This means that if the server did any manipulation to the data, the form will display the correct, current information.
+This can be changed with the `action-after-put-response` attribute, that can be set to `set` (the default), `reset` or `none`.

 ## Sane submission when pressing "enter" or clicking the submit button